Type-driven Neural Programming by Example: Methodology

 Having generated input/output examples for our task functions, we finally filter out any task function type instances for which we have somehow failed to generate such samples.
 We moreover limit our dataset to a given maximum.

-At this point we: \begin{itemize} \item use a random split to divide our task function type instances over training, validation and test sets; \item calculate the longest input-output examples in our dataset (as string), when considering types (as per our experiment) also taking into account the length of the string representations of such types of inputs and outputs; \item track any characters used in string representations of the expressions in our dataset (for our type experiment also those used in string representations of the types), and assign them to indices for our \emph{one-hot} encodings of input-output examples (and their associated types), i.e. for a vocabulary of `a', `b' and `c', encode `b' as $010$, meaning the second option out of three. \end{itemize}
+At this point we: \begin{itemize} \item use a random split to divide our task function type instances over training, validation and test sets; \item calculate the longest input-output examples in our dataset (as string), when considering types (as per our experiment) also taking into account the length of the string representations of such types of inputs and outputs; \item track any characters used in string representations of the expressions in our dataset (for our type experiment also those used in string representations of the types), and assign them to indices for our \emph{one-hot} encodings of input-output examples (and their associated types). \end{itemize}